-- 1. Internet courses - 2.
-C and KU band satellite reception for linking to educational programs and teleconferences around the country. - 3.
+- 1. OCtech credit internet courses. - 2.
+Continuing Education courses offered via the internet. - 3.
 SCETV digital satellite system: OCtech serves as a receiver site for undergraduate and graduate courses originating from the University of South Carolina.
 Students interested in this option should contact the University of South Carolina Distance Education Department to arrange for this service.
 OCtech also serves as a viewing site for training provided by the Criminal Justice Academy, the SC Bar Association and other state agencies. - 4.
-VTEL two-way video conferencing between the sixteen colleges in the South Carolina Technical College System.
+Two-way video conferencing between the sixteen colleges in the South Carolina Technical College System.

-Student support services are available to students who are enrolled in a variety of distance education courses.
+Student support services are available to students who are enrolled in OCtech distance education courses.
 Students may find the following services beneficial or necessary to their success in these and other courses at the College.
 Students are encouraged to utilize information on the College's website at www.octech.edu to access detailed information about services available.